OscarAzeem/Courses_Info/pl_sql_udemy_info.md

     * Try to keep package specification simple as you can
 * Package body:
     * Try to add additional codes you need in package body as private subprograms.
+* Recompile package:
+    * When the package body suffers mayor changes (including new functions or procedures) the package specification should be compiled as well.
+* Dropping package specification and body:
+    * drop package [package_name];
+* Drop only package body
+    * drop package body [package_name];

+# Overloading Subprograms in PL/SQL

+* Enables you to create two or mroe subprograms with the same name.
+* Requires that the subprogram's formal parameters ***differ in number, order, or data type familiy***
+* Enables you to build flexible ways for invoiking subprograms with different data.
+* Provides a way to extend functionality without loss of existing code; taht is, ading new parameters to existing subprograms
+* Provies a way to overload local subprograms, package suprograms, and type methods, ***but not stand-alone subprograms.***
+*